xinshuoweng/AB3DMOT/README.md

 ```

 ## 3D Object Detection:
 For convenience, we provide the 3D detection of the PointRCNN on the KITTI MOT dataset at (./data/KITTI/) for car, pedestrian and cyclist splits.
-Note that our detection results follow the format of the KITTI 3D object detection challenge except that the order is switched.
+Note that our detection results follow the format of the KITTI 3D object detection challenge (the format definition can be found in the object development toolkit here: http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) except that the order is switched.
 We show an example of detection as follows:

 Frame | Type   | 2D BBOX (x1, y1, x2, y2)       | Score | 3D BBOX (h, w, l, x, y, z, rot_y) | Alpha  |
 ------|:------:|:------------------------------:|:----------:|:---------------------------------:|:-------------: